 One way that Audible, the Amazon-owned audiobook and podcast company, plans to fill some of those open roles is through returnships: paid, short-term midlevel career internships.
-Not only do returnships offer a stream of skilled new talent for companies, they also provide a fresh start for workers.
+Not only do companies with returnship programs offer a stream of skilled new talent, they also provide a fresh start for workers.

 It can be extremely difficult for even the most experienced workers to break back into the workforce after a hiatus, says Tami Forman, Executive Director of Path Forward, a nonprofit returnship consultancy that has worked with Verizon, Intuit, Walmart, and Amazon.
 “The longer the gap in the resume, the harder it is to return.
 At the two-year mark is where it gets dramatically harder,” Forman tells Staffing.com.
 “The main reason is bias.
 Managers default to hiring someone who is currently working in the role they are hiring for.”

-With the help of Path Forward, Audible initiated a 16-week pilot returnship program in October 2020 focusing on technology and UX, inspired in part by the pandemic.
+Inspired in part by the pandemic, a 16-week pilot for the Audible returnship program was initiated in October 2020 with the help of Path Forward, focusing on technology and UX.
 “A return to the workforce is always hard, and under a pandemic with unprecedented joblessness, it became almost impossible for many people to re-enter the workforce,” Tim Martin, Audible’s Chief Technology Officer, tells Staffing.com.

-Another major factor in Audible’s decision to employ returnships was diversity and inclusion.
+Another major factor in Amazon and Audible’s decision to employ returnships was diversity and inclusion.
 “There are many systemic challenges to gender and ethnic diversity in the workforce and especially in technology,” says Martin.
-Returners bring different perspectives and valuable experience with them, and Audible wanted to tap into that unexplored talent pool.
+Returners bring different perspectives and valuable experience with them, and tapping into that unexplored talent pool was an opportunity that Audible and Amazon shouldn't miss.
 “Diversity in life experiences, priorities, and skill sets helps us deliver better for our customers because the dialogue is open to more than one point of view.”